fenago/intro-ruby/lab_guides/Lab_1.md

 **Note** The Ruby variable stores the value assigned to a variable in one IRB session, as seen here with `number_of_students`.

-Before we start the next exercise, please note that data types in Ruby symbolize various types of data, such as strings, numbers, decimal numbers, and text.
-All of these data types are based on classes; for example, `string` is an object of the `String` class, since Ruby is an object-oriented language.
-We will discuss a variety of data types in Ruby later in this lab.

 Exercise 1.02: Assigning a Variable of One Data Type to a Different Type
 ------------------------------------------------------------------------